gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 RT opens the discussion:

 AS: Thanks RT for this.
 We realized looking at doc, that this is a point, where we have achieved everything we intended for 2.0, credit goes to KF, she took initiative to do one topic.
 If "Not so urgent", not for 2.1 but we should plan it, as no of these things can happen in 6 month cycle.
-RT: One thing not mentioned is DevOps, which is a long standing issue.
+RT: One thing not mentioned is DevOps, which is a long term task.

 #### Metadata
 TB: About metadata: there is the CTAO build-meeting coming up.
 Did you plan to ask people building science data portal, what they require?
 Some sort of coordination with SDC task-force?